-- If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 5.0.
+- Pavement section recommendations are based on a subgrade CBR value of 3.0.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
 The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
-Use of geogrid will help reduce the shrink / swell related reflective cracking. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
-Moisture penetration underneath the asphalt pavement surface may be reduced by installing a vertical moisture barrier, such as deeper curbs; curbs extending a minimum of 6 inches into subgrade.
+Use of geogrid will help reduce the shrink / swell related reflective cracking. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade soil changes significantly, then pavement distress will occur. - Minimizing moisture penetration underneath the asphalt will lower the chances of pavement distress. - Significant pavement distress, more often caused by water getting underneath the asphalt, is noted during home construction. - Sandy soils with relatively higher permeability, such as the soils encountered at this site, will increase the likelihood of water getting underneath the asphalt.
+Moisture penetration may be reduced by using a deeper curb, such as curb extending a minimum of 6 inches into subgrade.

-Geogrid
+Geogrid: